Aakriti94/Bash-Exercism/README.md

 # Bash-Exercism
- Exercise solutions for bash scripts at https://exercism.io/
+Exercise solutions for bash at https://exercism.io/